-In a Booking.com survey the biggest obstacle to traveling green was perceived cost.
+In a Booking.com survey people’s biggest concern about traveling green was the perceived cost.
 42% of the respondents indicated that added expenses was keeping them from traveling sustainably.

 Second to this was a lack of knowledge of sustainable tourism practices.
 Nearly a third of respondents want to travel greener but don’t know how.

-Let’s take advantage of people’s willingness to travel well, and share ideas on how easy, and inexpensive, it can be!
-Learning to travel responsibly is half the battle.
+Let’s take advantage of people’s willingness to travel well, and share ideas on how easy, and inexpensive, sustainable travel options can be!
+Learning to travel responsibly is just the beginning.
 Once we’ve made changes to our journeys, we need to share the experience with others.
 Help them to see that it’s easy and rewarding to travel in an environmentally friendly way.

 Do Your Little Bit of Good – Rev. Desmond Tutu

 Start where you are.
 Make a small change in your travel style today, and, when you’re ready or can afford it, make a bigger change later.
-Every bit of responsible tourism helps.
+Every step towards being a sustainable traveler helps.

 Here are our sustainable travel tips, beginning with the easy, inexpensive, and often FREE (🐸) things you can do: